renehernandez/obsidian-readwise/README.md

 # Obsidian Readwise

-A plugin to synchronize [Readwise](https://readwise.io) highlights into your Obsidian Vault.
+An experimental plugin to synchronize [Readwise](https://readwise.io) highlights into your Obsidian Vault.

 ## Installation